swallowWings/ALTEK/README.md

    - Calculate average values of ASCII raster files
    - Accumulate all ASCII raster files
    - Aggregate ASCII raster files in some interval
-   - Extract values in a certain positions of text files
+   - Extract values in a certain column of text files

 O Append text files
    - Append text files in column mode